umazalakain/errata/README.md

 Indeed, one can substitute them both with `ApplicativeThrow[F]` (`ApplicativeError[F, Throwable]`) and make both `E1` and `E2` extend `Throwable`.
 In this case too we lose precision in error handling: we lose information about what types of errors we raise, and must deal with all errors of type `Throwable`.

-As a consequence of all this, **services based on error handling à la cats are brittle and unnecessarily prone to runtime crashes**.
+> :warning: **As a consequence of all this, services based on error handling à la cats are brittle and unnecessarily prone to runtime crashes, since
-It becomes impossible to track which modules raise what errors, and the compiler cannot help us ensuring that errors are appropriately dealt with.
+> it becomes impossible to track which modules raise what errors, and the compiler is unable to ensure that errors are appropriately dealt with.

 ## Solution